ElysiaLopez/AssemblyMarioGame/README.md

 # AssemblyMarioGame
-A Mario-based platformer game written in ARM7 assembly
+A Mario-based platformer game written in ARM assembly